mm-saiful6854/movie-listing-app/README.md

 ### Introduction
-Simple application like movie listing application.
+Simple console application like movie listing application IMDB.
 Feature includes:
 - user registration without authentication
 - Search all the movies in the app.
 Users can search for either title, cast or category and all matching movies should be returned in ascending order of movie title.